Tandoori Chicken Recipe2013-05-21

 Serve the chicken on a large platter with the lemon wedges place around.
 Drizzle the lemon on the chicken as desired.

 - Garam masala is a mix of Indian spices that Indian cooks use all the time.
-It is quite similar to our curry powder so use that instead if you can’t find or don’t have the garam masala.
+It is quite similar to our curry powder so use that instead if you can’t find the garam masala.

 - It is important to turn the chicken pieces in the marinade from time to time to ensure that all the pieces get well coated and well marinated.